Where are you moving to?

 Santa Monica Pier at Sunset

-If you're looking for a quintessential Southern California beach experience, head to Santa Monica Beach, one of the most iconic beaches in LA.
-This three-mile-long stretch of golden sand is located just steps from the Santa Monica Pier, a bustling hub of entertainment, dining, and shopping.
+Santa Monica Beach offers the quintessential Southern California beach experience.
+This three-mile-long stretch of golden sand lies just steps away from the Santa Monica Pier - a hub of entertainment, dining, and shopping opportunities.

-The beach itself offers a wide range of activities, from swimming and sunbathing to surfing and volleyball.
-Lifeguards are on duty year-round, and there are plenty of restrooms, showers, and picnic areas available.
-Don't miss the chance to catch a sunset over the Pacific from this picturesque spot.
+The beach itself offers a host of activities for swimmers and sunbathers of all kinds - from swimming and sunbathing to surfing and volleyball.
+As well as year-round lifeguard coverage and plenty of restrooms, showers, picnic areas, and restrooms for use.
+Don't miss the chance to watch a picturesque Pacific sunset from here.

-The Santa Monica Pier is also a must-visit attraction, with its Ferris wheel, arcade games, and live performances.
-You can also try your luck at catching fish from the pier or enjoy a seafood feast at one of the restaurants overlooking the ocean.
+Santa Monica Pier is another must-see attraction, boasting its Ferris wheel, arcade games, and live performances.
+Try your hand at fishing from its waters or enjoy seafood dining at one of the restaurants overlooking the ocean.

 Venice Beach